Gnbcreator/Gnbcreator/README.md

 - 👋 Hi, I’m @Gnbcreator
 - 👀 I’m interested in know more about technology
-- 🌱 I’m currently learning in  Computer Science
+- 🌱 Completed Bachelore of Science degree in Computer Science